 Magento 2.2 will introduce lots of B2B features.
 Most of them are already available via third-party modules or have an alternative implementation in extensions, but since 2.2 they will become a part of the platform.
 Note that it is the second attempt to make the platform more oriented towards B2B clients.
 Earlier this year we’ve already described Magento B2B Commerce Cloud, but it was oriented only toward Enterprise Edition.
 With 2.2, you will get the following improvements:

 Quote Requests: now your customers will get an opportunity to request discounts and propose their prices right from the shopping cart; quote requests will be available in new backend and customer account areas;

-Fast Purchases: another Magento 2.2 feature is related to improved shopping experience as well.
+Fast Purchases: another Magento 2.2 feature is related to the improved shopping experience as well.
 It allows to combine orders by entering SKUs or uploading a CSV file with SKUs and quantity; it is also possible to create requisition lists like one below:

 Account Roles: with Magento 2.2, a corporate customer account can be used by multiple clients representing the company structure; each customer gets his or her unique role;

-Payment On Account: you can provide B2B partners with credits; the appropriate payment method will be added to other with the release of Magento 2.2; it is possible to set individual limit on per client basis;
+Payment On Account: you can provide B2B partners with credits; the appropriate payment method will be added to other with the release of Magento 2.2; it is possible to set an individual limit on per client basis;